fteichma/19_BE_vogsphere_access-master/README.md

-# 42 US Remote Vogsphere Access Setup
+# s19 BE Remote Vogsphere Access Setup
-##Setup Kerberos &amp; Git access to 42 US
+##Setup Kerberos &amp; Git access to s19 BE

 To setup access to your git repos on vogsphere, (only works on LInux / OSX)